- What to Consider Before Buying a Fish Online

 - Potential for delivery delays.
 For welfare purposes, APC will not ship live fish consignments when daytime temperatures are excessively hot, or overnight temperatures are near or below freezing.
 We will inform you in the event of a weather-related delay.

-Please note we are unable to deliver live fish overseas or to postcode areas that are unreachable within a timescale that affects welfare in transit.
-This includes but is not limited to the following areas and postcodes: Dublin and Eire, Northern Ireland, Isle of Man, Isle of Wight, Channel Islands, Scottish Isles and Highlands, certain Scottish Borders areas.
+AREAS COVERED We are unable to deliver live fish overseas or to postcode areas that are unreachable within a timescale that affects welfare in transit.
+This includes but is not limited to the following areas: Dublin and Eire, Northern Ireland, Isle of Man, Scilly Isles, Channel Islands, Scottish Isles and Highlands, certain Scottish Borders areas.
+Subject to change without notice.

 Chapter 3.
 HOW WE PACKAGE FISH FOR TRANSIT